2020 Best Invention

 How To Dispute Your Student Loan History on Your Credit Report

 Once you have your free credit report, look for errors.
-Compare the information on the credit report to your payment history.
-You can also review your receipts and bank statements, as well as the list of common credit report errors noted above.
+Compare the information on the credit report to the financial documents you’ve gathered.

 Have the following information ready to report in your dispute: